Nadil-Dulran/rahas/README.md

-# 🕵️‍♂️ Rahas — Secure & Private Messaging App
+# 🕵️‍♂️ RahasChat — Secure & Private Messaging App

 Rahas is a private, real-time messaging app built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.io for live updates.